leonkoech/QR-code-generator/README.md

 # QR code generator
-A mini python script that creates QR codes for you
+A mini python script that creates QR codes for you.
+The only variable it takes is your string.

 ## Requirements
-qrcode package
+1. qrcode package which can be found [here](https://pypi.org/project/qrcode/)
-python 3.6+
+2. python 3.6+